13 Streets

+History

+In 1900, the area was a timber yard.
+It was subsequently purchased by the Hong Kong Rope Factory to build a new factory in 1924.
+After World War II, a cotton mill and a vacuum flask factory replaced the rope factory.

+During the mid-1950s to early 1960s, Hong Kong witnessed a sharp increase in population, stimulating real estate developers to build more domestic units.
+It was in this period from 1959 to 1961 that San Nam Yang Construction and Investment Company Ltd. Built a large cluster of seven-storey residential blocks at the 13 streets.
+Originally alphabetically named Block A to L, many of the residents of these blocks come from grass-roots class backgrounds, units are often subdivided and rented to more than one tenant.

+Although the blocks were designed mainly for residential purpose in mind, in the 1960s the ground floors of these blocks were filled with garages. some of these garages still remain in operation today.

 Orientation

 It consists of 11 parallel short streets, bordered by Kowloon City Road (west), To Kwa Wan Road (east), Mok Cheong Street (north) and Ma Tau Kok Road (south).
 Their names are mostly related to auspicious animals, namely dragon, phoenix, deer, unicorn, eagle, lark, egret, cicada, swallow, horse and crane.

 There are 83 buildings in the 13 Streets area, built between 1958 and 1960.
 They contain a total of about 2,500 residential flats and 418 shops at the street level.
-Due to lack of maintenance, the buildings are a in dilapidated condition.
+Due to lack of maintenance, the buildings are in a dilapidated condition.

 The 11 parallel streets are, from west to east: